Robert-Airth/Web-Game-Player-Bot---Python/DesignDiaryWebGamePlayerBot.md

 activities (chance wheels to spin).

-Once the dailies are completed, the script proceeds to navigate to the Wacky Zingos Extreme game where it then uses a closed-loop feedback control structure for playing each of the five hits/at-batsfor each game and then restarting the game to play again.
-After each at-bat, there is a game-generated swing-again alert which appearsto have pseudo- random placement on the screen within a range of coordinates.
+Once the dailies are completed, the script proceeds to navigate to the Wacky Zingos Extreme game where it then uses a closed-loop feedback control structure for playing each of the five hits/at-bats for each game and then restarting the game to play again.
+After each at-bat, there is a game-generated swing-again alert which appears to have pseudo- random placement on the screen within a range of coordinates.
 I was able to take multiple screenshots of these alert states and record the coordinates of these alerts.
 I took these coordinates and found a good range of screen coordinates to click on in an attempt at closing the alert to proceed to the next at-bat.
 I was able make this closed-loop by having the